 On average, your old car will consume 2L more petrol per 100km than something new and more fuel efficient.
 With the typical Australian logging around 20,000km on the road each year, and fuel sitting at roughly $1.25 a litre, that’s $500 a year more to keep your current car moving than you’d spend at the bowser on a new model.

-It’s equally important to weigh the perceived savings of sticking with what you’ve got against what you might have to pay down the line in repairs and servicing.
-And depending on how old the car is, sourcing replacement parts can be costly and time consuming.
+It’s equally important to weigh the perceived savings of sticking with what you’ve got against what you might have to pay down the line for repairs and servicing.
+And depending on how old the car is, sourcing replacement parts can be costly and time-consuming.